DimitriPalmer22/Relapse-Code-Documentation/Documentation/Enemies/Enemies.md

 If you want the enemy to be able to damage the player, you can implement the `IDamager` interface.

-Your class should look like:
+Your class's definition should look like:

 ```csharp
 public class YourClassName : MonoBehaviour, IEnemyBehavior, IDamager